banhpete/Notes-on-Back-End-Topics/README.md

  - You can access a SSH client through your terminal/shell.
 Most will come with it.
 To test if you have one, you can just type in SSH.
 For windows, there was a time where you had to download something called Putty, but a SSH client is now available through powershell and WSL2.
  - Using SSH we can connect to a computer remotely two ways, we can attempt to connect to a computer using the 'ssh' command, and then providing immediately after '{username}@{domain}' where the domain can be an ip address.
 The SSH server will then ask for a password before the connection can be established
  - Instead of using a password we can also provide a SSH key to the server.
 What we need to do first is generate a pair of public-private key using the ssh-keygen command.
 The public key must be uploaded to the SSH server.

+ ## Testing (FE & BE)
+ - Testing can generally be split into four levels, Unit Testing, Integration Testing, System Testing (End to End) and acceptance testing.
+ - **Unit Testing** is when we check individual modules of the source code are working properly.
+A great example of unit testing is when we test components in react, especially the a low level component such as a button or a text input.
+When a component is given some sort of state/prop does it render the way we need it to?
+ - **Integration Testing** is when we test "units" together as a group, and make sure they are communicating with each other the way we want it too.
+From a react perspective, integration testing can be described as when you have a component that holds other components, we need to test that this parent component is communicating with the children component in the way we want it too.
+Think of a form component, it has input components, and button components, this form components needs to indicate when an error has occured and that needs to properly flow down to the button and inputs so that it can properly render an error.
+ - **System Testing** is also sometimes considered blackbox testing, but it's essentially the fully integrated application.
+This is usually done by those who didn't have a role in the development and so the test are a high level.
+This is to make sure the application meets the requirements we set out.
+ - **Acceptance Testing** is essentially a customer sign off.
+It seems to be done mainly by the customer, or externally.
+ - These levels of testing can be split into two categories, black box testing and white box testing.
+Black box testing is essentially a test where the internal structure/code of the test object is not considered, something goes in the black box, and this should come out, we don't care how it's done.
+White box testing is when we test based on the internal structure/code of the test object, this how usually integration and unit tests are written.